"

 It was April 1957.
 The entire city of Phoenix was embroiled in a battle over the future design of the State Capitol.
 At the center of the dispute was Wright himself, whose unsolicited proposal dominated conversation and media coverage and divided neighbors and family members for much of the year.
 For the architect, it was a gift to the people of his adopted home state, but following months of public contention, his visionary plans never made it off the drawing board.

-⇒ Return to 2.3.1 Functions of noun phrases
+⇒ Return to 3.3.1 Functions of noun phrases

-2.4 Comprehensive Activities on Nouns
+3.4 Comprehensive Activities on Nouns

-• 1 point for every noun
+• 1 point for every noun (common, count, not part of a compound)

-• 3 points for every noun phrase
+• 3 points for every non-count noun (not part of compound)

-• 4 points for every NP functioning as a subject complement
+• 4 points for every compound noun

 b.
 Come up with new euphemisms for 5 things that are not normally referred to with euphemisms, and ask another person to try to guess what they mean.

-⇒ Return to 2.
+⇒ Return to 3.
 Nouns

 Module authors: Jonathon Reinhardt and Dilara Avci